contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 4. Addresses the child.
 5. Gives a blessing to the child as guided by the Spirit.
 6. Closes in the name of Jesus Christ.

 ### 18.6.3 Child Record Form and Blessing Certificate

-Before a child is blessed, a clerk uses Leader and Clerk Resources (LCR) to prepare a [Child Record Form].
+Before a child is blessed, a clerk uses [Leader and Clerk Resources (LCR)] to prepare a [Child Record Form].
 After the blessing, he creates the membership record in that system and prepares a [Blessing Certificate].
 This certificate is signed by the bishop and given to the child’s parents or guardians.

 The name on the membership record and certificate should match the birth certificate, civil birth registry, or current legal name.

 ## 18.7 Baptism

 Baptism by immersion in water by one having authority is necessary for a person to become a member of the Church and receive the Holy Ghost.
 All who seek exaltation must follow the example of the Savior by receiving these ordinances.
-(See [Matthew 3:13–17]; [John 3:3–7]; [Acts 2:37–38]; [2 Nephi 31:5–10].)
+(See [Matthew 3:13–17]; [John 3:3–7]; [Acts 2:37–38]; [2 Nephi 31:5–21].)

+For information about baptism in special circumstances, see [38.2.8].

 ### 18.7.1 Approval for a Person to Be Baptized and Confirmed